yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 #### Incompatible

-The following tools unfortunately cannot be used with pure Plug'n'Play install (even under loose mode).
+The following tools cannot be used with pure Plug'n'Play install (even under loose mode).

 **Important:** Even if a tool is incompatible with Plug'n'Play, you can still enable the [`node-modules` plugin](https://github.com/yarnpkg/berry/tree/master/packages/plugin-node-modules).
 Just follow the [instructions](/getting-started/migration#if-required-enable-the-node-modules-plugin) and you'll be ready to go in a minute 🙂